 Why did Diocletian hate Christians so much and prosecuted them so mercilessly?

 Diocletian was just like all Roman Emperors a polytheist.
 He didn’t think of himself to be a God, but he thought that he and his fellow Emperors were God’s representatives on Earth.
-He was also a bit of an egomaniac, demanding that no one can wear the color purple but himself and his servants had to lie on the floor when he entered, so-called prostration.
+He was also a bit of an egomaniac, demanding that no one can wear the color purple but he and his servants had to lie on the floor when he entered so-called prostration.
 He hated all religions, but his son-in-law Galerius hated Christians with passion and it was he who convinced Diocletian to hate them too, and thus the universal prosecution had begun.
 Diocletian proclaimed his Edict against the Christians and then decapitations, torturing and martyrdoms ensued… It is ironic perhaps that Diocletian’s tomb guards the bones of St. Duje, martyr and protector of Split, while Diocletian’s bones have been destroyed and relocated.
-Diocletian’s successor Constantine even made Christianity main religion of the Empire.
+Diocletian’s successor Constantine even made Christianity the main religion of the Empire.

 So what was Diocletian’s most famous achievement?

 We would probably say it is definitely the birth of Split, but the fact that he ruled for so long and didn’t die a violent death but was the first Emperor to abdicate and then die is probably his greatest accomplishment.
 Some say he committed suicide, while his wife Priska and daughter Valeria have been executed.
-Local stories in the medieval times saw them roam the hills above Split and travel through underground halls between Split and Solin, or dance with fairies on Mosor Mountain.
-Without Diocletian the empire almost fell apart.
+Local stories in medieval times saw them roam the hills above Split and travel through underground halls between Split and Solin, or dance with fairies on Mosor Mountain.
+Without Diocletian, the empire almost fell apart.
 He died on December the 3rd 312 after a reign of 21 years and a voluntary abdication, retired in his palace at the most beautiful place on Earth.